 Unfortunately, many HVAC contractors install equipment without regard to humidity control.
 The units they recommend are too big.
-As a result, your home cools off really quickly, but the system doesn’t run long enough to remove the humid air.
+As a result, your home cools off quickly, but the system doesn’t run long enough to remove the humid air.

 Humidity, after all, enters your house the same way all air enters – through air leaks, most of which are in your attic and crawl space.
 The more humid air you allow inside, the less comfortable you are.
-In a tight home with a properly-sized air conditioner, you can usually set your thermostat somewhere between 76 and 80 degrees during the summer.
+In a tight home with a properly sized air conditioner, you can usually set your thermostat somewhere between 76 and 80 degrees during the summer.
 In leaky homes with oversized equipment, it’s not uncommon to see thermostat settings of 70 or less.

-Bottom line for homeowners: The only way to properly size an AC is to perform a Manual J load calculation.
+The bottom line for homeowners: The only way to properly size an AC is to perform a Manual J load calculation.
 This procedure takes all of your home’s attributes into account and provides a scientific basis for air conditioner sizing.
 The right unit will keep the moisture out – especially if it includes variable speed operation.
 A big one won’t.